Lake Léman: jewel between the Alps and the French Riviera.

 Lake Geneva, or Lake Geneva, is one of the largest lakes in Western Europe, marking the border between Switzerland and France.
 It combines natural beauty, rich history, and diverse activities over its 580 km² surface and up to 310 meters deep.
-Surrounded by the cantons of Geneva, Vaud, Valais, and Haute-Savoie in France, this alpine jewel offers spectacular views.
+Surrounded by the cantons of Geneva, Vaud, Valais and Haute-Savoie in France, this Alpine gem offers spectacular views.

 Le Lac Léman